 Use Theraworx Relief

 Leg and foot cramps can occur at anytime, in any weather, without warning.
 Be prepared around the clock, year-round, with Theraworx Relief.
-The topical solution is clinically proven to relieve muscle cramps and can even prevent them with daily use.
+The topical solution is recommended by healthcare professionals to relieve muscle cramps and can even prevent them with daily use.
 You can also use Theraworx Relief to quickly release muscle tightness and reduce muscle soreness.
 Application is easy, non-greasy and odorless, and because Theraworx Relief is made with safe and gentle ingredients, you can apply as many times as needed.
 Many local pharmacies carry Theraworx Relief, or you can order directly from the website.

 For more muscle cramp relief tips, follow the Theraworx Relief blog.
 We share not only information to help you understand leg and foot cramps, but also wellness resources to help you live your best life.